Sakshiiiii20004/Uber-data-analysis-project/README.md

 Project Overview

 This project focuses on analyzing ride data for Uber using SQL to extract actionable insights.
-The goal is to simulate real-world data analysis scenarios typically faced by data analysts in the transportation industry.
-Inspired by the **OLA Data Analyst Project**, the dataset includes booking details, customer and driver behavior, ride metrics, and financial data.
+The goal is to simulate real-world data analysis scenarios typically faced by data analysts in the transportation industry.The dataset includes booking details, customer and driver behavior, ride metrics, and financial data.

 Key Objectives